-Our six-part series, “Fake Service Dogs, Real Problem,” is now available in a beautiful 20-page PDF report.
-You can read all of the articles in one convenient place, or print them out to read later.
-Best of all, it’s totally free.
+Our 6-part series, “Fake Service Dogs, Real Problem” (originally published under our former name, Pets Adviser), is now available in a beautiful 20-page PDF report.
+It’s totally free.
 Nothing to subscribe to; no request for donation; no need to give us an email address, or anything like that.
 Just an instant download.

 » Grab it here right now: Free Download

 - “Service animals.”
 Americans with Disabilities Act.
 July 2011. http://www.ada.gov/service_animals_2010.htm

 - “Understand new ADA service animal regulations.”
 Michael R. Masinter.
 Disability Compliance for Higher Education.
 October 2010. http://www.disabilitycomplianceforhighereducation.com/sample-articles/service-animal-regulations.aspx